 Why not have fun with it?
 Chefs and wine directors are.
 All you need is a small pour, say an ounce or two, and you’re off to fantasy land with sweet wines.
-Somms all over the world seem to be offering their customers more of these experiences, whenever they find themselves in the same room with a sweet wine.
+Somms all over the world seems to be offering their customers more of these experiences, whenever they find themselves in the same room with a sweet wine.
 I’m game [pun intended].
 If you’re not sure where to start, try Jeff Harding’s approach.
 Over at The Waverly Inn, Harding has been creating cocktails with Sauternes and similar wines.

 Jeff Harding’s White Negroni

-1 ounce gin, definitely not London Dry style.
+1-ounce gin, definitely not London Dry style.
 Greenhook Ginsmiths is a fave.

-1 ounce Contratto or other aromatic Bianco Vermouth
+1-ounce Contratto or other aromatic Bianco Vermouth

-1 ounce Sauternes, preferably a bright, young “second wine” of an established Château from Sauternes, Barsac or nearby areas.
+1-ounce Sauternes, preferably a bright, young “second wine” of an established Château from Sauternes, Barsac or nearby areas.